First Aid Kit (band): 2018–2019: Ruins

 On 12 January 2018, First Aid Kit performed "It's a Shame" on BBC's Graham Norton Show.
 Johanna and Klara were also interviewed on the Norwegian-Swedish TV show Skavlan, where they performed "Fireworks".

 The album Ruins was released on 19 January 2018.
 The album was recorded at Flora Recording & Playback in Portland, Oregon, and contained 10 new songs.
 The album was certified Gold in Sweden in August, and Silver in the UK in November.
 The release was followed by a tour throughout Canada, the US, Europe and Australia, including performances at Coachella on 14 and 21 April 2018.
 During this period, they also performed on several radio and TV programs such as The Ellen DeGeneres Show, The Andrew Marr Show, Jimmy Kimmel Live! and The Late Show with Stephen Colbert.
 The songs on Ruins album are related with Klara's breakup with her boyfriend, but performing the songs on tour was hard for Johanna too as she had broken up with her boyfriend in January 2018 shortly after the album release.

-On 8 June, Columbia released the Live from the Rebel Hearts Club EP in digital format, containing live versions of five songs from the Ruins album, and a live version of "You Are the Problem Here".
 On 11 July, Spotify released a stripped-down version of "Fireworks" and a cover of Kate Bush's song "Running Up That Hill" as singles that were recorded in the new Spotify studio in Stockholm.
 On 14 September, the vinyl EP Tender Offerings was released, containing four previously unreleased tracks.
 The EP reached number one on the UK vinyl charts.

 First Aid Kit sang backing vocals on several 2018 releases, including Alela Diane's song Ether & Wood from the album Cusp, George Ezra's song "Saviour" from the album Staying at Tamara's, and on Little Jinder's song Goldwing from the album Hejdå.

 In November 2018, Ruins was nominated for International Album of the Year at the 2019 UK Americana Awards.
 The band also received two Swedish Grammis award nominations in 2019, one for Song of the Year for "Fireworks," and another for Alternative Pop Album of the Year for Ruins.
 In January 2019, they were again nominated for the International Group Brit Award.